 The Northern Riverfront Development

 Port City Marina | Downtown Wilmington

-The marina is operated by a full time professional staff.
+Our permit allows the addition of more slips in the future, up to 204 total.
 Currently, slips are only available for lease.
 The General Partner will determine, based on market conditions, to either commence slip sales, or maintain leasing program until initial investment period is complete.
 This determination will be made with priority placed on preservation of capital and maximizing profit to the Limited Partnership.
 Return of investment capital shall be achieved through sales of marina slips, or by selling the entire marina asset once income stabilization and EB-5 program requirements have been met.

 Wilmington, North Carolina

 In the past decade, a renaissance has occurred in the Greater Wilmington area, reaffirming the storied history of the region when Wilmington was the largest city in North Carolina.
 People of all ages and backgrounds have been—and continue to be—drawn to the mild climate, beautiful shoreline, historic attractions, inviting business atmosphere and hometown feel of the Cape Fear Coast.
 In 1998, accolades about Wilmington from national magazines, newspapers and surveys began in earnest.
 One of the first named our city one of the 100 Best Small Art Towns in America.
 Since that time, Wilmington has garnered praise as one of America’s 100 Best Retirement Towns (Where to Retire magazine), the 12th best place to set up a medical practice (Modern Physician magazine), as number 36 on a Forbes magazine list of the 200 Best Places for Business and Careers, and in Oct 2006 Wilmington was listed as one of the top ten cities in the US for projected real estate appreciation in the next five years by CNN Money/Business.